One Email a Month.

 • Categories are great for beginners who want to organize their blog content quickly.

-• Custom post types are geared towards medium to advanced WordPress users who want to manage two or more blogs independently and have greater design and SEO control.
+• Custom post types are geared towards intermediate to advanced WordPress users who want to manage two or more blogs independently and have greater design and SEO control.

 • WordPress Multisite is best suited for creating multiple independent blogs and separately managing each blog’s design and SEO.